Gleethos/neureka/src/main/java/neureka/backend/api/README.md

 - `Args` : Operation specific meta arguments.

-- `Algorithm` : A fitting algorithm specifically chosen for the above.

-Instances of this class are being routed through this three tier <br>
+Once instantiated, the `ExecutionCall` will expose another attribute chosen based on the above, namely it will choose a fitting `Algorithm` instance among all algorithm in the targeted `Operation`!

+Execution calls will be routed from an operation to a fitting algorithm<br>
-architecture for final execution on instances of the `ImplementationFor<TargetDeice extends Device>` interface! <br>
+and be executed an instance of the `ImplementationFor<TargetDeice extends Device>` interface!
+(which is as mentioned earlier an algorithm component) <br>

 ## Algorithm ##